Unaffiliated Summer Programs

-Since Northwestern offers a limited number of summer programs, students may be granted permission to study abroad on Unaffiliated Summer programs as long as the program dates do not conflict with our quarter calendar, the program issues an official transcript deemed acceptable by the Office of the Registrar, and the courses are transferable to Northwestern.
-In some cases, the Study Abroad Office and the Office of the Registrar will need to review transcripts first in order to determine whether or not Northwestern will accept credit in transfer from the program’s transcripting institution.
+Since Northwestern offers a limited number of summer programs, students may be granted permission to study abroad on unaffiliated summer programs as long as the program dates do not conflict with our quarter calendar.
+The program issues an official transcript deemed acceptable by the Office of the Registrar, and the courses are transferable to Northwestern.
+In some cases, the Global Learning Office (GLO) will need to review transcripts first in order to determine whether or not Northwestern will accept credit in transfer from the program’s transcription institution.

 Step 2: Review study abroad transcript

-If your selected program is found on the below Unaffiliated Summer Recommended List, proceed to Step 3.
+If your selected program or program provider is found on the below unaffiliated summer recommended list, proceed to step 3.

-If your selected program is NOT found on the below Unaffiliated Summer Recommended List, the Study Abroad Office may need to verify with the Office of the Registrar that the official transcript issued by the program is acceptable to Northwestern.
-Email the Study Abroad Office with your name, the program name and a link to the program webpage.
-The Study Abroad Office will let you know if the program's credits are transferable to Northwestern or if an advising appointment is necessary to discuss other options.
-Do not proceed to Step 3 until you are instructed to do so by the Study Abroad Office.
+If your selected program or program provider is NOT found on the below unaffiliated summer recommended list, the Graduate Learning Office may need to verify that the official transcript issued by the program is acceptable to Northwestern.
+Email Whitney Bennett, Unaffiliated Programs Adviser, with your name, the program name and a link to the program webpage.
+We will then let you know if the program's credits are transferable to Northwestern or if an advising appointment is necessary to discuss other options.
+Do not proceed to step 3 until you are instructed to do so by the Gloabl Reserach Office.

-You must submit a Northwestern Application by the March 1st deadline if you are seeking credit at Northwestern for your Unaffiliated Summer program.
-When applying, make sure to search for “Unaffiliated Program” in the online application system.
+You must submit a Northwestern application by the deadline if you are seeking credit at Northwestern for your unaffiliated summer program.
+Important application information:

 Step 4: Apply to your study abroad program by their published deadline